iver-wharf/rfcs/_published/0014-test-results-handling.md

 ## Unresolved questions

+Nothing comes to mind.

+## Resolved questions

 - I am having trouble thinking of how to test filling out the database with data from the old test results. **What would be a good way to do this?**
+  - We can ignore this.
+There's not much to gain from this.

 - **Is an upload endpoint, separate from the one for other artifacts, for test results necessary?**
   I can see it being necessary if somebody wants to upload local test results or something, but it doesn't feel like that would be required. ref. to: [Create a separate method to upload test results apart from artifacts](https://github.com/iver-wharf/wharf-api/issues/11)
+  - Yes.
+Separating responsibilities into separate endpoints allows the existing endpoint to remain "dumb", while at the same time allowing us to expand the functionality of the new endpoint with flags/logic.

 - As mentioned in [#17](https://github.com/iver-wharf/wharf-api/issues/17), we
   are unlikely to have to store successful test details.
   **Is there any foreseeable drawback to going that route?**
+  - Yes.
+It can be good to store successful tests to, for example, notice performance regression.
+Seeing which tests have been skipped can also be good to determine whether they have been skipped by mistake or not.